newtwizard/newtwizard.github.io/_posts/2024-07-08-weird-sea-creatures.md

 ### prodigal afterbirth
 A firstborn child given freely to the sea is said to bring its father home.

 When its brothers and sisters have children of their own, the child is born a second time, tangled limbs hauling its pitiful form onto the beach, all milk-pale flesh, puffed and finned.
 A carpet of teeth scratch sand and stone.
-A mangled cry, carried on seawind.
+A cry carried on the wind, choked forth from waterlogged lungs.

-Any who hear the cry see it only through its mothers eyes.
-You want to care for it, carry it home at your breast.
-It will eat any who draw close enough to reach.
+Any who hear its cry see the child as if it were their own: abandoned and alone.
+It will feed on any who draw close enough to touch.

 Can you blame it?
 It cried for generations, and in all that time you never answered.

-When it has fed on its brothers and sisters and their children, it ceases its crying and wriggles back into the sea.
-It has another mother now.
+Once it has fed on its brothers and sisters and their children, it ceases crying and wriggles back into the sea.
+It has another mother now, and she will birth it a third time.

 ### starstruck giant
 *6+3d6 feet tall - arms same length.*